wallarm/product-documentation/docs/latest/about-wallarm/api-leaks.md

 The **API Leaks** Wallarm module helps to solve these issues by providing the following:

-* Automatic detection of leaked API tokens from public resources and logging of detected leaks in the Wallarm Console UI.
+* Automatic detection of leaked API tokens from the selected public resources and logging of detected leaks in the Wallarm Console UI.
 * Risk level detection.
 * Ability to add leaks manually.
 * Ability to make your own decisions on how the leaked data problems should be remediated in each case.